A few of my interests.

 - Michael Shellenberger

-- Hans Rosling, the washing machine TED talk, Factfulness
+- Hans Rosling: washing machine TED talk, Factfulness

 Frisbee